obahareth/my-mac-os/README.md

 - Lets me use keyboard shortcuts (or more rarely, drag-drop to edges) to tile windows on my screen.
 - Keyboard shortcuts to move windows across monitors.

-#### [Yoink](https://eternalstorms.at/yoink/mac/) - Simplify and Improve Drag and Drop on your Mac

-- A small/quick utility I use to drop files from multiple locations/apps into to take an action on them later.

 #### [Little Snitch](https://www.obdev.at/products/littlesnitch/index.html) - Control incoming/outgoing network traffic